Interactive Public Art Sculpture

 The multitude of changing faces represent the many people perpetually in motion crossing the installation site of Embarcadero x Market in San Francisco, California; historically one of the busiest intersections in the world.
 There is an option to interact with this piece on site or remotely and other artists may apply to showcase their programs or artwork on the head, becoming a platform for continual collaboration.
 Inspired by interconnectivity models, “Cloud Consciousness” reflects our techno-centric culture, social media and selfie culture in one memorable, interactive experience while integrating digital interactivity and physical form in a visually stunning way.

-This large-scale interactive public art sculpture was created for Autodesk’s Edge Condition at Pier 9: The Future of Making Things in collaboration with Benjamin Julian.
+This large-scale interactive public art sculpture was created for Autodesk’s Edge Condition at Pier 9: The Future of Making Things.
 This rendering shows the scale and placement of the public art on site, the transition from day to night and what the sculpture could look like with interactive imagery projected in it.
 This rendering used Google’s House of Card’s interactive data viewer and open source code by Aaron Koblin to depict what “selifes” could look like on the sculpture when uploaded in 3D or what work by another artist could look like on the sculpture.